moleculerjs/site/source/docs/0.13/services.md

 ```

 ## Methods
-You can also create private methods in the Service.
-They are under the `methods` key.
+To create private methods in the service, put your functions under the `methods` key.
 These functions are private, can't be called with `broker.call`.
 But you can call it inside service (from action handlers, event handlers and lifecycle event handlers).

 **Usage**
 ```js